 CBC broadcaster Grant Lawrence’s sweater, below, is another fantastic innovation.
 Further below is Canadian WWII officer Cecil Merritt in in a Nazi prisoner of war camp along with fellow officers.
 He’s wearing a Cowichan sweater sent to him by relatives in Vancouver.

 For more discussion on the sweater and its appropriation, see KnowBC and UBCWiki.
 Authentic Cowichan sweaters can be found at places like Authentic Cowichan Indian Knits, 424 W. 3rd St, North Vancouver, 604-988-4735, or online from individual makers, like this.
 Below is a somewhat odd pair of sweaters, given the fraught historical relationship of the church to First Nations (photo from Wikipedia by Marg Meikle):

 Again I strongly recommend buying Sylvia Olsen’s excellent book on these sweaters: Working with Wool: A Coast Salish Legacy and the Cowichan Sweater.

 And please visit Emma Charlie’s great blog!
 She’s a 3rd-or-more generation Cowichan knitter.

-Tags: "Grant Lawrence", aboriginal art, BC, British Columbia, china, corporate Olympics, Cowichan, Cowichan sweater, cultural appropriation, Emily Sawyer-Smith, favourite, First Nations, Gordon Campbell, Hudson's Bay Company, import, Indian sweater, IOC, knitting, textiles, The Bay, travesty, Vancouver 2010 Olympics, Vancouver Island, VANOC, wool
+Tags: "Grant Lawrence", aboriginal art, authenticity, BC, British Columbia, china, corporate Olympics, Cowichan, Cowichan sweater, cultural appropriation, Emily Sawyer-Smith, favourite, First Nations, Gordon Campbell, Hudson's Bay Company, import, Indian sweater, IOC, knitting, lanolin, textiles, The Bay, Vancouver 2010 Olympics, Vancouver Island, VANOC, wool